Robin-Law/texty-board/README.md

   ```
 4. `npm start`

-## Windows Users
+## Windows Support
-You will need to run this in a WSL (Windows Subsystem For Linux) shell or similar, since blessed does not work well in Windows-based shells.
+You will need to run this in a WSL (Windows Subsystem For Linux) shell or similar, since [blessed](https://github.com/chjj/blessed) does not work well in Windows-based shells.

 ## Features TODO